Is Solar a Good Investment?

 • System quality: Better panels degrade more slowly.
 Tier 1 panels (Jinko, LONGi, REC, Panasonic) typically degrade 0.3–0.5%/yr; cheaper panels 0.7–1.0%/yr.
 Over 25 years, this compounds to a meaningful difference in total production.

-• State and utility incentives: Many states add rebates and incentives on top of the federal credit.
-Some utilities offer additional cash-back programs, especially in states with renewable portfolio standards.
+• State and utility incentives: With the federal credit gone, state rebates and incentives now matter more than ever — some utilities offer additional cash-back programs, especially in states with renewable portfolio standards.
+Check dsireusa.org for what's available in your state.

 Cash vs. Loan vs. Lease: Which Is Best?